How to Write a Bill of Sale in Ontario | Free Template & Instructions

 How to Write Bill of Sale Ontario is one of the most common questions when buying or selling something privately.
-Whether it’s a car, bike, or even furniture, a Bill of Sale is your proof of the deal.
+Whether it’s a motor vehicle, a regular bicycle, or furniture, a Bill of Sale serves as your primary contractual proof of transfer.
+However, note that while general personal property is exempt from provincial taxes, motor vehicles trigger strict statutory tax and transfer rules under Ontario law

 It protects both the buyer and the seller under Ontario law and helps avoid future disputes.
 The good news?
 You don’t need a lawyer to create one.